 The duty on a bottle of whisky is the taxman’s due - often more than 50%.

-we can find it in the names of many locations and even
+We can find it in the names of many locations and

-some whisky brand names - for example Dun Bheagan.
+even some whisky brand names like Dun Bheagan.

 The words in Welsh and Irish are very similar.